 - Active Ingredients: Chelated Copper Sulfate.

-- Benefit: CopperSafe is a chelated copper compound that is used for the treatment of infections of Ick, Flukes (Gyrodactylus), Anchor Worms, Velvet/Protozoan diseases and other external parasites.
+- Benefit: CopperSafe is a chelated copper compound that is used for the treatment of infections of Ich (Ichthyophthirius in freshwater and Cryptocaryon in saltwater), Flukes (Gyrodactylus), Anchor Worms (Lernaea), Velvet (Oodinium) disease and other external parasites, according to the brand.
 CopperSafe, when used as directed, maintains a total copper level of 1.5 ppm to 2.0 ppm in the water.
 CopperSafe remains active for over one month in the aquarium.
 Levels of 0.3 ppm free copper are recommended in the literature for therapeutic use, but with Coppersafe, the levels of free copper will be measured at 1.5 ppm to 2.0 ppm.
 This level of copper can be used in the treatment of fish due to Coppersafe's unique chelating agent.
-The chelating agent binds with the copper making it nontoxic to fish but effective against parasites.
+The chelating agent binds with the copper making it nontoxic to fish, but effective against parasites.
 CopperSafe does not discolor the water and will not interfere with the biological filter

-- Use: CopperSafe should be used when a diagnosis of the fish's illness indicates the presence of Ick, Flukes (Gyrodactylus), Anchor Worms, Velvet/ Protozoan Diseases and other external freshwater parasites.
+- Use: CopperSafe should be used when a diagnosis of the fish's illness indicates the presence of Ich, Flukes (Gyrodactylus), Anchor Worms, Velvet Disease and other external freshwater parasites.

 A chelated or total copper test kit is required to measure CopperSafe.
 Coppersafe may cause inaccurate free copper readings when using certain test kits.
 All readings should be based on the total copper or chelated copper results and not the free copper results.

-Coppersafe is safe to use with UV Sterilizers, Protein Skimmers, Wet/Dry and Diatomaceous earth filters.
-After treatment, Coppersafe can be removed from the aquarium by water changes, freshly activated carbon or other chemical filtration resins/pads.
+Coppersafe is safe to use with UV sterilizers, protein skimmers, wet/dry and diatomaceous earth filters.
+After treatment, Coppersafe can be removed from the aquarium by water changes, fresh activated carbon, or other chemical filtration resins/pads.

 Do not use in conjunction with any other medication.
-If the tank has ever been treated with an ionic copper (e.g. copper chloride, sulfate or citrate), test copper level after initial dosing.
+If the aquarium has ever been treated with an ionic copper (e.g. copper chloride, sulfate or citrate), test copper level after initial dosing.
 Although most fish tolerate Cupramine to 0.8 mg/L, it is not advisable to exceed 0.6 mg/L copper.
-Remove with activated carbon
+Remove with activated carbon and water changes.